codespin-ai/codespin/README.md

 codespin generate main.py.prompt.md --include main.py --write
 ```

-💡 For regeneration to be truly effective, you need to be using a git repository and keep committing the prompt and generated code files whenever you're apply with an edit.
+💡 For regeneration to be truly effective, you need to be using a git repository and keep committing both the prompt and generated code files every time you make successful edits using code generation.
 This allows the code generator to inspect the delta between prompts (working copy and HEAD) and apply the necessary changes accurately.

 #### Options for codespin generate